GeyserMC/GeyserWiki/_docs/geyser/packs.md

 To verify headers manually, curl the website and check the values.
 For example:
-`curl -I -k -L https://download.geysermc.org/v2/projects/geyseroptionalpack/versions/1.0.10/builds/11/downloads/geyseroptionalpack` returns the following:
+`curl -I -L https://download.geysermc.org/v2/projects/geyseroptionalpack/versions/1.0.10/builds/11/downloads/geyseroptionalpack` returns the following:
 - `-I`: This option tells curl to fetch the HTTP response headers in the output.
 - `-L`: Ensures that curl follows redirects